DanielSpeir/Rust/README.md

 });
 ```

+Parameter casts can be cleared and reset at any point in the routing process by using the `$router->cleanCastParams()` function.

 #####Option 2: Hungarian Notation Casting
 There is one more option for casting parameters in Rust called Hungarian Notation Casting.
 It employs the use of a Hungarian Naming Convention to
 cast parameter types for a specific Route, and is the *most most* specific option, as it will override ALL castParam levels.